Danilo Radjen

-Danilo Radjen (born June 22, 1994) is an American soccer player who plays for 1.
-MFL side Borec.
+Danilo Radjen (born June 22, 1994) is an American professional soccer player.

 Career

 College and amateur

 Radjen began playing college soccer at Cleveland State University in 2012, where he played for two seasons and making 36 appearances for the Vikings and was named Horizon League All-Newcomer Team in his freshman season.
 He transferred to the University of Akron in 2013.
 Radjen missed most of the 2014 season due to injury, but played for two further seasons and made 30 appearances for the Zips, as well as being named Academic All-Mid American Conference in 2015 and 2016.

 Whilst at college, Radjen spent a season in the USL PDL with West Virginia Chaos.

 Professional

 MLS SuperDraft

 On January 13, 2017, Radjen was selected 36th overall in the 2017 MLS SuperDraft by Houston Dynamo.
 However, he did not sign with the team.

 New York Cosmos

 In April 2017, Radjen was announced as being on the roster for side New York Cosmos who played in the via their first team who competed in the NASL.
 He made 15 appearances for the Cosmos reserve team in 2017, but didn't appear for the first team.